kbaseattic/design_docs/data/Identifying_production_data_types.md

     * Strain
 11. Method Name - get_expression_samples_data_by_genome_ids
   * Description - Gets the same thing as get_expression_samples_data but gets them by genome ids, has an outer map of genome ids to the map of strain_ids, to the corresponding samples.
-  * Inputs - List of GenomeIds and Sample Type (Controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics)
+  * Inputs - List of GenomeIds, Sample Type (Controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics) and WildTypeOnly (1 = true, 0 = false)
   * Outputs - map of genome ids to the map of strain_ids, to the corresponding samples.
   * Data hit : CS tables: (SAME AS get_expression_samples_data)
 12. Method Name - get_expression_sample_ids_by_genome_ids
   * Description - Given a list of genome ids it returns a list of samples associated with them.
-  * Inputs - List of GenomeIds and Sample Type (Controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics)
+  * Inputs - List of GenomeIds, Sample Type (Controlled vocabulary : microarray, RNA-Seq, qPCR, or proteomics) and WildTypeOnly (1 = true, 0 = false)
   * Outputs - List of SampleIds
   * Data hit : CS tables:
     * Sample